Crystal Bennes

 When Computers Were Women

-These four woven pieces were developed from a residency at CERN (the European Organisation for Nuclear Research), the home of the Large Hadron Collider.
-Bennes was struck by the resemblance of old computer programming punch cards produced by the former female ‘computers’ in the data centre there to the punch cards used in Jacquard looms and the invisibility of the female workforce.
+These four woven works were developed from a residency at CERN (the European Organisation for Nuclear Research), the home of the Large Hadron Collider.
+Researching histories of gendered labour in science and weaving, Bennes was struck by the resemblance of old computer programming punch cards, discovered at CERN to Jacquard loom punch cards.

 Dates